mkurz/deadbolt-2-guide/manuscript/05-deadbolt-java-hooks.md

 ### Dealing with authorization failure
-When authorization fails, the `Result onAccessFailure(Http.Context context, String content)` method is used to obtain a result for the HTTP response.
+When authorization fails, the `F.Promise<Result> onAccessFailure(Http.Context context, String content)` method is used to obtain a result for the HTTP response.
 The result required from the `F.Promise` returned from this method is a regular `play.mvc.Result`, so it can be anything you chose.
 You might want to return a 403 forbidden, redirect to a location accessible to everyone, etc.

 ### Dealing with dynamic constraints